Biology of AMD

 Cholesterol deposits accumulate in the macula years before drusen are visible, making drusen the tip of the iceberg in AMD pathology.

 Diagnosing the earliest stages of AMD can present a challenge because these patients often have good corrected visual acuity and the retina appears normal upon clinical examination.
 Consequently, a routine vision test may not raise any suspicion of the disease.

 Subtle yet progressive, night vision difficulty is the earliest symptom of AMD.
-Often presented as problems driving or reading at night, impaired Dark Adaptation function is the first biomarker of AMD—with impairment taking place at a subclinical level at least three years before drusen are visible.ii
+Often presented as problems seeing at night or reading in dim light, impaired dark adaptation function is the first biomarker of AMD—with impairment taking place at a subclinical level at least three years before drusen are visible.ii

 No pigmentary abnormalities are apparent upon examination at this stage, and if drusen is detected, these are <63 μm.